unitedcoresystems/Bootcampclass-2023/Projects/Project-04_3-Tier-Architecture/Step-01.md

-# LAUNCH AN EC2 INSTANCE THAT WILL SERVE AS “WEB SERVER”.
+# LAUNCH AN EC2 INSTANCE THAT WILL SERVE AS “NFS SERVER”.

-Step 1 — Prepare a Web Server
+Step 1 — Prepare a NFS Server

-1. Launch an EC2 instance that will serve as "Web Server".
+1. Launch an EC2 instance that will serve as "NFS Server".
 Create 3 volumes in the same AZ as your Web Server EC2, each of 10 GiB.
 Learn How to Add EBS Volume to an EC2 instance here

 ![5022](https://user-images.githubusercontent.com/85270361/210136900-8369cbb5-47fc-4ea1-a8a0-4746881fab44.PNG)

-2. Attach all three volumes one by one to your Web Server EC2 instance
+2. Attach all three volumes one by one to your NFS Server EC2 instance

 ![5023](https://user-images.githubusercontent.com/85270361/210136972-6c812c34-9dfa-4605-92ec-afb0d7881bbb.PNG)